AaronGhiurauLTU/Dr-Mario/README.md

 5. **Did you get help from any AI Code Assistants?** <br> (Tell us which .cs file to look in for the citation and describe what you learned)

 Yes, I used ChatGPT to learn about HashSets and general organization of the classes such as virtual methods and ensuring each class has proper access to the necessary variables.
 This was used for Block.cs, Virus.cs, and PillHalf.cs

+ChatGPT also helped me figure out an issue with the UI slider not recognizing clicks due to having multiple canvases with improper sort orders.

 <br>